 - 1. Source of Information: Hazard information as may be extracted from Voluntary Hazard Rpt, Occurrence Notification/ Investigation Rpt, Internal Audit Rpt, External Audit Rpt, Hazard Survey Rpt, Operational Data Review Rpt, Operational Trial Report - 2.
-Specific Hazard: If more than one Hazard identified, register such additional Hazard under new row/ item - 3.
-Hazard ID code: Area/ Hazard no./Hazard Priority Level/Year - Example : OPS/001/M/2021 - 4.
-Reported/ Projected (UE/ C): Annotate UE/ C description as a "Reported" occurrence or a "Projected" occurrence.
+Hazard Code: Hazard Code as per CAST ICAO Common Taxonomy Team (ORG, HUM, TECH, ENVT) - 3.
+Hazard ID code: Area/ Hazard no./Hazard Priority Level/Year - Example: OPS/001/M/2021 - 4.
+Reported/ Projected (UE/C): Annotate UE/C description as a "Reported" occurrence or a "Projected" occurrence.
 If multiple UE and C involved, register each of them under a new Row (Each single UE and C combination will constitute one potential SRM Task) - 5.
-Initial Hazard Priority Level: Priority Level is determined based on the projected (or reported) Consequence; Accident High (H); Serious Incident Medium (M); Incident Low (L).

-(If priority level is H- start work on it within 24 hours of receive of hazard, if priority level is M- start work on it within 7 days of receive of hazard and if priority level is L- start work on it within 15 days of receive of hazard.)

-- 6. Corrective Action: If the Hazard can be effectively eliminated through conventional corrective action (eg disposal, repair, replacement, modification), annotate YES with the action taken/recommended.
+Initial Hazard Priority Level: Priority Level is determined based on the projected (or reported) Consequence; Accident High (H); Serious Incident Medium (M); Incident Low (L). - (If priority level is H- start work on it within 24 hours of receive of hazard, if priority level is M- start work on it within 7 days of receive of hazard and if priority level is L- start work on it within 15 days of receive of hazard.) - 6.
+Corrective Action: If the Hazard can be effectively eliminated through conventional corrective action (eg disposal, repair, replacement, modification), annotate YES with the action taken/ recommended.
 Otherwise annotate NO. - 7.
 SRM Action: Annotate YES to indicate systematic SRM action is recommended .
 Annotate NO if systematic SRM action is not recommended.